Loan Modification And Foreclosure Prevention Programs

 At The Law Offices of Richard B. Rosenblatt, PC, we strive to help individuals and families keep their homes.
 Loan modification is an alternative that allows homeowners to stay in their homes, even if they cannot make their mortgage payments.
-Through loan modification, the monthly payments are reduced so that homeowners are able to pay it off.
+Through loan modification, the monthly payments are reduced so that homeowners can pay it off.

-There are several types of loan modification programs that a homeowner can enter in order to reduce payments.
-To learn more about the types of programs in Maryland, contact our law firm at 301-637-0402 to schedule an initial consultation.
+There are several types of loan modification programs that a homeowner can enter to reduce payments.
+Read more about the types of programs available in Maryland, Virginia and Washington, D.C.

 Home Affordable Modification Program (HAMP)

 In June 2012, the Obama Administration expanded the coverage of the Home Affordable Modification Program (HAMP) to include homeowners who: